jincheng-yang/jincheng-yang.github.io/_site/teach/2023/m20400/syllabus.md

 ## Schedule

-Regular in-person class: MWF 12:30---1:20 pm @ Hinds Lab Geo Sci 184
+Regular in-person class: TTh [ 9:30-10:50 am \| 11:00 am-12:20 pm ] @ Ryerson Phys Lab 358

-Office hours: MTh 3:30---5:00 pm @ Eckhart 318, and by appointment
+Office hours: W [ 12:30-2:00 pm \| 2:00-3:30 pm ], F [ 9:30-11:00 am \| 11:00 am-12:30 pm ] @ Eckhart 318

-Problem sessions: to be announced

 Tests:

-- Exam 1: 10/21/2022 (Friday), 12:30---1:20, Week 4
+- Exam 1: 1/24/2023 (Tuesday), [ 9:30-10:50 am \| 11:00 am-12:20 pm ], Week 4
-- Exam 2: 11/16/2022 (Wednesday), 12:30---1:20, Week 8
+- Exam 2: 2/16/2023 (Thursday), [ 9:30-10:50 am \| 11:00 am-12:20 pm ], Week 7
 - Final exam: to be announced

 A calendar can be found on canvas.

 ## Course description

-Math 18500 is the third in a sequence of mathematics courses for physical sciences majors.
-It covers differential equations: first and second-order ODE, systems of ODE, damped oscillators and resonance, Fourier series and Fourier transforms, Laplace transforms, and solutions of the heat and wave equations.
-These equations help understand many evolutionary physics models.
+Math 20400 is the second in a sequence of real analysis courses.
+It covers the basics of one-dimensional differentiation theory, multi-dimensional differentiation theory, and one-dimensional integration theory.
+We will also use the differentiation theory to study simple optimization problems and construct implicit/inverse functions.

 ### Course objectives

-You will learn how to solve some first-order ODEs, second-order linear ODEs, higher-order linear systems, and simple PDEs such as heat and wave equations.
-In addition, you will learn how to utilize some of the essential mathematical toolboxes including linear operators, Fourier series, and Laplace transforms.
-This course is not proof-based.
-Gaining intuition is more important than writing rigorous proofs.
+You will understand the fundamental tools in the differentiation theory including mean value theorem (MVT), intermediate value theorem (IVT), Taylor's theorem, and implicit/inverse function theorem (IFT), in both 1-dimensional and multi-dimensional settings.
+You will be able to solve unconstrained/constrained optimization problems.
+The last third of this quarter will touch on the integration theory, which relates to the differential theory via the fundamental theorem of calculus (FTC).
+This course is proof-based.

 ### Textbook

-The textbook for the course is *Mathematical Methods in the Physical Sciences*, by Mary Boas (3rd edition).
+The textbook for the course is *A Textbook for Advanced Calculus*, by John Boller and Paul J. Sally, Jr. (preprint).
 This book will be helpful to you as a reference and also as a source of additional practice problems.
+We will be using exercises from this textbook.

 ## Policies